yewstack/yew/website/versioned_docs/version-0.17.3/getting-started/tutorials/single-page-application.md

 }
 ```

 Notice how we started using the `change` lifecycle methods in the `Navbar` component.
-When the props sent from parent changes, we need to update the props inside the component so the UI re-renders.
+When the props sent from the parent change, we need to update the props inside the component so that the UI re-renders.

 ```rust
 // src/components/atc_button.rs